bschneidr/svrep/README.md

 #> White alone, not Hispanic or Latino                        0.73904382
 ```

-There are two options for calibrating the sample to the estimate
+There are two options for calibrating the sample to the control totals
-controls.
-With the first approach, we supply point estimates and their
+from the benchmark survey.
+With the first approach, we supply point
-variance-covariance matrix to the function `calibrate_to_estimate()`.
+estimates and their variance-covariance matrix to the function
+`calibrate_to_estimate()`.

 ``` r
 # Estimate control totals and their variance-covariance matrix